GRESB/api-docs/source/includes/_evidence.md

-# Evidence Upload
+# Portfolio Evidence

 Evidence uploads are either hyperlinks or files, depending on available options per indicator.
 It is possible to submit more than one evidence per indicator.

 Multiple steps need to be taken to submit an evidence item and it is not possible to combine these steps within one request.
-Similar to UI, each evidence submission has to indicate file type, a valid URL pointing to the evidence, and notes.
+Similar to the UI, each evidence submission has to indicate file type, a valid URL pointing to the evidence, and notes.
 An additional step can be taken to change the setting for sharing the evidence document to investors.
 This setting is not applicable when submitting evidence as a hyperlink (shared with investors by defualt).

 ## Upload Hyperlink as Evidence